jbbgameich/jbbgameich.github.io/_posts/2024-06-03-My-side-projects.md

 I've been working on a number of small projects over the years.

 Since these naturally are hard to find, I want to present each one here briefly.
-Maybe you'll find some of it useful.
+Maybe you'll find some of them useful.

 ## MatePay